AouadhiBilel/google-private-bucket/README.md

 **_NOTE:_** For more ib depth explanation of the resources used check this article on Medium.
 (Insert Link to article)

+## Current Status
+* Experimental/Educational
+* Use at your own risk
+* May cause you to star the repo

 ## Architectural Diagram
   **Figure 1.** Diagram of GCP resources .
 ![GCP Resources Diagram](./docs/private_gcs.png "GCP Resources Diagram")